Estimated reading time: 12 minutes

 However, the General Data Protection Regulation (GDPR) for European Member States does address biometric data and represents a major step forward for data protection and privacy.
 28 countries are impacted including the UK.
-We will see how France and the Netherlands are getting ready for this new law.
+We will see how the UK, France and the Netherlands are getting ready for this new law.

 In the United States, there is no single, comprehensive federal law regulating the collection and use of biometric data.
 However Washington, following Illinois and Texas, passed a biometric privacy law in 2017.
 California enhenced its privacy protection regulation at the end of 2018.
 The law (CCPA) is frequently presented as a potential model for a U.S. data privacy law.